pszemsza/graphics_challenges/edge_detection/README.md

 # Edge detection

-To simplify things, I suggest to work with gray scale images in this project.
+To simplify things, I suggest to work with grayscale images in this project.

 # Step 1

-First you need to be able to read an image and modify its pixels.
-So, first you will need to find a good test image (some of the classic reference images used in many image processing are Lena, peppers, or camera man), or use your own photo (just convert it to the grayscale first).
+First, ensure you can read an image and modify its pixels.
+Find a suitable test image, such as Lena, peppers, or cameraman, or use your own grayscale photo.

-Then, do something with its pixels (you can add some noise or make it darker/brighter, for example) and draw it.
+Next, manipulate its pixels in some way.
+You can add noise, adjust brightness, or perform other transformations, and then draw the modified image.

 # Step 2

 Keywords: _convolution filter_, _kernel_

 In this step we will process our image with an edge detection convolution filter.
-While you could construct your filter in many different ways (you will explore them in the next step), for now let's use a simple vertical edge detection:
+Let's begin with a simple vertical edge detection filter:

 $$ \begin{bmatrix}
    1 & 0 & -1 \\